lukesterlee/review-session/topic1-methods.md

 # Topic 1.
 Methods - Overview

 - What is methods?
-- Structure of a method (modifier, argument(s), return value)
+- Define a method / Structure of a method (modifier, argument(s), return value)
-- Defining a method
 - Calliing a method (call stack) (execution flow of a method and main)
 - Return types : void and others (what do I do with the return value?)
 - pass by value VS pass by reference